Current XR research system

 Direction

-The public-facing version of Viscereality sits between a study instrument and a design system.
-The point is not to add generic wellness visuals to a headset.
-The point is to build an environment where breath pacing, interoceptive feedback, oscillator-driven motion, and visual state changes can be aligned tightly enough to become experimentally meaningful.
+Viscereality is a research system for making breath, heart rhythm, visual state, and operator workflow repeatable enough to study.
+It builds an environment where breath pacing, interoceptive feedback, oscillator-driven motion, and visual state changes can be aligned tightly enough to become experimentally meaningful.

-That means the project now has two equally important surfaces.
-One is the participant-facing runtime on Quest, where breathing sources, heart-rate signals, coherence metrics, and visual structure are coupled in real time.
-The other is the operator-facing surface, where installation, launch, monitoring, telemetry, and study-shell control are kept on the Windows side so research sessions remain stable and reproducible.
+The system has two visible parts.
+The participant runtime on Quest couples breathing sources, heart-rate signals, coherence metrics, and visual structure in real time.
+The Windows operator workflow keeps installation, launch, monitoring, telemetry, study-shell control, and session evidence outside the headset so research sessions remain stable and reproducible.

 - Breath-linked visual interaction and respiratory pacing